 But what else is there to say?

-Suggested Alternate Ways to Say “I’m Sorry”
+Alternate Ways to Say “I’m Sorry”

-Try using these phrases instead:
+Consider using one of these phrases instead:

 “I’m here whenever you need me.”